MohamedRadwan-DevOps/devops-step-by-step/none-community/course-outline.md

 Module 1: Introduction to Agile and DevOps
  - Lesson 1: Waterfall vs. Agile
- - Lesson 2: What is required to be aDevOps Engineer?
+ - Lesson 2: What is Required to be a DevOps Engineer?
  - Lesson 3: Understanding Lead Time and Frequency of Deployment

 Module 2: Application Development Lifecyle in Action
- - Lesson 1: Developing an Application with Several options
+ - Lesson 1: Developing an Application with Several Options
  - Lesson 2: Understanding Types of Applications and Their Workflow
  - Lesson 3: Code Quality Verification in Action